wwsun/starter-node-react/README.md

 ### Build

+If your app is ready, and you want to check the results, you can execute

     npm run build

-or you can use hot mode if you don't want to `build` repeatedly:
+now the `bundle.js` is serving at `http://localhost:300/bundle.js` via your koa server, or you can use hot mode if you don't want to `build` repeatedly to check the code changes:

     npm run dev

+now the `bundle.js` is serving at `http://localhost:8080/assets/bundle.js` via `webpack-dev-server`

+**remember!!! you should modify the path of file `bundle.js` in `home.js` manually!**

 ### Start